skiadas/FunctionalProgrammingCourse/notes/testing.md

 ### Specification Testing with HSpec

 HSpec is used in order to write more systematic tests, using QuickCheck or direct cases along the way, and produce suitable input.
-With HSpec you would be creating a separate test file
+With HSpec you would be creating a separate test file with a suitable `main` method.
+We will discuss this kind of testing setup later, after we discuss IO in more detail.